- What Are Ketone Bodies (Ketones)?

-However, exogenous ketones are a convenient way to improve your endurance during certain types of exercises, to fuel your brain with energy when you need it, to provide an overall energy boost, and to reduce the symptoms of the keto flu.
+With that in mind, exogenous ketones are a convenient way to improve your endurance during certain types of exercises, to fuel your brain with energy when you need it, to provide an overall energy boost, and to reduce the symptoms of the keto flu.

-What’s your experience with exogenous ketones and what’s your favorite product?
+What’s your experience with exogenous ketones, and what’s your favorite product?
 Let me know by leaving a comment below!